 - Send a notification to the user when the Flow finishes.

-The second group is the Excel columns, the information that you’re looking for to parse.
+The second group is the Excel columns, the information you’re looking for to parse.
 Again, all columns will be returned for the selected row.

 If you try to test the Flow, Power Automate will block it.